Projects per year

 Biography

-Research interests
+Research interests:

 MYCN is an early embryonic developmental gene that is completely silenced following completion of embryogenesis, except in the context of malignancy or in spermatogonial stem cell population.
 It plays an important role in regulating cell growth and division (proliferation), self-destruction of cells (apoptosis), cell stemness and differentiation (cell fate), and cell migration.
-Twenty percent of high grade serous ovarian cancer (HGSOC) is associated with MYCN oncogene pathway activation, which is linked to stem cell like behaviour and confers a poor prognosis.
+Twenty percent of high grade serous ovarian cancers (HGSOC) are associated with MYCN oncogene pathway activation, which is linked to stem cell like behaviour and confers a poor prognosis.

 Dr Ho’s research focuses on understanding the role of the MYCN pathway in HGSOC tumorigenesis and developing robust pre-clinical models to explore novel therapeutics for this subset of HGSOC.
 His studies have demonstrated that activation of the MYCN pathway in the fallopian tube secretory epithelial cells can drive ovarian cancer development and he utilises this model to generate pre-clinical data to support clinical trial designs.
-Dr Ho has also demonstrated that human cancer tissue with MYCN pathway activation can be successfully grown in the laboratory and be used to study the effect of novel therapies targeting this pathway together with their mechanisms of activity and resistance.

 Expertise related to UN Sustainable Development Goals